whathappenedman/test/docs/professional/Project Ideas/self hsot cli.md

 admin dashboard
-simple and quick sites. like limited in scope. no large projects demo, quick, sample, lightweight, static, simple
+simple and quick sites. like limited in scope. no large projects demo, quick, sample, lightweight, static, simple like this sever just send ur initial html (<5kb) all else is cahced or cdn. no realy server routes, just for analytics and monitoring/beacon so 1gbps server is like 50k rps x 3 servers x 10userfactor is over a million users. enough for most needs have failover to 2 clouds, rr dns, fast dens failover. dual cdn. pitch to hetzner, ovh, linode, vultr, bunny for sponsorship

 # Later (maybe not this project)
 poketbasse, memcached
 auth and simple db